hriswitha/CS-251-Project/README.md

 - Databasing

 Client has been implemented in `client.py` and server in `server.py`.

+### Tech stack
+1. `python3`
+   libraries
+   - `socket` for server and client interaction
+   - `hashlib` for password encryption
+   - `psycopg2` for databasing
+   - `threading` for multiple client threads
+   - `rsa` and  for message encryption
+2. PostgreSQL for databasing

 ### Running the chat
 1. Setup the database in PostgreSQL.
 In out code it has been named `testdb`
 2. Run the server as